smarter-play/smart-basket/docs/schematic.md

   <img src="./assets/images/schematic/voltage_regulator.png">
 </p>

-`PL0` shows the status of the 9V supply, while `PL1` shows the status of the 5V supply.
-The circuit and capacity values have been took from the [regulator's datasheet](https://www.mouser.it/datasheet/2/389/l78s-974158.pdf).
+The circuit and capacities values have been taken from the [regulator's datasheet](https://www.mouser.it/datasheet/2/389/l78s-974158.pdf).